Greek citron: Controversy

 The late Grand Rabbi of Munkatch, Chaim Elazar Spira, was aware of the change.
-He speculated that it was the same problem continuously claimed against the Greek in their homeland Greece, namely to be grafted or bred with lemon, which renders it non-kosher.
+He speculated that it was the same problem continuously claimed against cultivators in Greece, namely to be grafted or bred with lemon, which renders it non-kosher.

 This was not completely false, since those not supervised were grafted also onto bitter orange or limetta.
-Also, even with supervision it is very hard to detect the rootstock type, while not the same as the scion.
+Also, even with supervision, it is very hard to detect the rootstock type, while not the same as the scion.

-Such skeptical views about the beautiful Greek-Israeli citron, were also expressed by the Rabbi Solomon Eliezer Alfandari, and by the former chief rabbi Ovadia Yosef.
+Such skeptical views about the Greek-Israeli citron were also expressed by the Rabbi Solomon Eliezer Alfandari, and by the former chief rabbi Ovadia Yosef.

-Later an ungrafted tree was found in the backyard of a Shochet in Hadera with the name ordang.
+Later, an ungrafted tree was found in the backyard of a Shochet in Hadera with the name ordang.
 Today, most Hasidic communities in Israel, as well as in the diaspora, are using descendants of this strain while planted under rabbinical Hashgacha.